JuJuLY/csc420/README.md

 # jilong folder <br />
 This folder has JiLong Bi's code for video proessing, shot transition detection, face detection and gender recognition<br />
 It also has some results and workflow for these parts.<br />
+# haarcascade_frontalface_default.xml  <br />
+This file is downloaded from OpenCV haarcascades for face detection used in our project<br />